McCaulay/StackSmasher/Readme.md

--n --nops             	The number of NOPs to put in the NOP sled before the shell. [default: 20] -q --quiet            	Do not print the start header. [default: false] -e --exploit          	Automatically run the full payload against the application. [default: false] -s --script           	Save the exploit as a script for the given language. [python, go, c] [default: ""] -sf --script-filename 	The filename without extension the script should be saved as if --script is passed. [default: ""] --binary              	The binary the application should execute if a built-in payload is selected. [default: "/bin/sh"] --shell-ip            	The IP address a reverse shell should connect to. [default: "127.0.0.1"]
+-n --nops             	The number of NOPs to put in the NOP sled before the shell. [default: 20] -q --quiet            	Do not print the start header. [default: false] -e --exploit          	Automatically run the full payload against the application. [default: false] -s --script           	Save the exploit as a script for the given language. [python, go, c, ruby] [default: ""] -sf --script-filename 	The filename without extension the script should be saved as if --script is passed. [default: ""] --binary              	The binary the application should execute if a built-in payload is selected. [default: "/bin/sh"] --shell-ip            	The IP address a reverse shell should connect to. [default: "127.0.0.1"]